fatherjack/fatherjack.github.io/_posts/2021-04-06-Enums-and-Classes.md

 ## How do we create an Enum then?

-we define an enum a bit like a hash table of values we want to work with
+we define an enum a bit like a hash table of values we want to work with, except there is no Name part, its just a set of values.

 ````powershell
 PS> enum Animals {